Aqib-Malik/privacy-policy/privacy-policy.md

 Sharing Personal Information
 We share your Personal Information with service providers to help us provide our services and fulfill our contracts with you, as described above.
 For example:

-We use Shopify to power our online store.
-You can read more about how Shopify uses your Personal Information here: https://www.shopify.com/legal/privacy.
 We may share your Personal Information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.
 [INSERT INFORMATION ABOUT OTHER SERVICE PROVIDERS] [INCLUDE FOLLOWING SECTION IF USING REMARKETING OR TARGETED ADVERTISING]